nxskok/pasias/docs/02-reading-in.md

 have to specify them.
 This is the default behaviour of all the `read_` functions, so we don't have to ask for it specially.

-In fact, if the top line of your data file is
-*not* variable names, *that's* when you have to say something special.
+Extra: in fact, if the top line of your data file is *not* variable names, *that's* when you have to say something special.
 The `read_` functions have an option `col_names` which can either be `TRUE`